A rich and luscious dessert that will outshine all other brownie recipes you’ve made before.

 Whisk in the Kahlua and instant coffee and then the eggs, one after the other, mixing until just blended after each addition.
 Sprinkle the flour over the batter and stir with a rubber spatula until just blended.
 Stir in the semisweet chocolate chips and walnuts.

 Scrape the batter into the prepared pan and spread evenly.
 Bake until a toothpick inserted in the center comes out with small bits of brownie sticking to it, 35 to 45 minutes.
 Do not overbake!
 Cool the brownies completely in the pan on a rack, about 3 hours.

-To make the topping: Put the chopped bittersweet chocolate and butter in a small, heatproof bowl set over a small pot of barely simmering water and stir frequently until melted, about 3 minutes (alternatively, the chocolate and butter can be melted in a microwave).
+Make the topping: Put the chopped bittersweet chocolate and butter or dairy free spread in a small, heatproof bowl set over a small pot of barely simmering water and stir frequently until melted, about 3 minutes (you can alternatively melt the mixture in the microwave at a low heat setting).